 With newer “slimline” seats being introduced by some airlines, the seat pitch dimension can become slightly skewed – a 32 inch seat pitch with a new, slimline seat may offer as much “personal” space as an older style seat in say 33 inch seat pitch – so the ruling is not infallible.

 Rows 38 and 47 are the main exit rows, so a lot of legroom, but in line with our earlier warnings, you might find the washroom and galley areas in close proximity to be something of a nuisance.

-Our audit staff, who are amongst the world’s most frequent flyers, were unanimous in selecting seats A or C, H or K in Rows 31-34 on this aircraft.
+Our team were unanimous in selecting seats A or C, H or K in Rows 31-34 on this aircraft.
 On the plus side, you are at the quietest end of the cabin, will be amongst the first to deplane at destination, and stand a good choice of getting the full choice of meals on offer.
 Toilets are all to the rear, so no odours or queuing passengers nearby.
 On the downside, if the bassinet seats in Row 29/30 are full occupied by families with babies, there is a chance of occasional crying etc – so a good noise-cancelling headset would be a must.

-Whilst cabin air circulation is different across aircraft types and airlines, our Audit staff also find that the air quality at the front end of the cabin is generally better, and less prone to the hot/cold temperature variations further back in the cabin.
+Whilst cabin air circulation is different across aircraft types and airlines, our team also find that the air quality at the front end of the cabin is generally better, and less prone to the hot/cold temperature variations further back in the cabin.

 We hope that you have found this article of some assistance with your planning for an airline trip, and wish you an enjoyable flight – wherever you might be travelling or wherever you end up sitting!